 Source: Google Analytics Conditions

-We use social media plug-ins of the social networks Facebook, XING, Twitter and LinkedIn on our website on the basis of art.
+We may use social media plug-ins of social networks such as Facebook, XING, X (formerly Twitter) or LinkedIn on our website on the basis of art.
 6 par.
 1 p.
 1 lit. f DSGVO in order to make our activities and our company better known.
 The underlying advertising purpose is to be regarded as a legitimate interest within the meaning of the DSGVO.
 Responsibility for data protection-compliant operation must be guaranteed by the respective provider.
 The integration of these plug-ins by us takes place in the way of the so-called two-click method around visitors of our web page in the best possible way to protect.

 a) Facebook

-This website uses Facebook Social Plugins, which is provided by Facebook Inc. (1 Hacker Way, Menlo Park, California 94025, USA).
+The Facebook Social Plugin is provided by Facebook Inc. (1 Hacker Way, Menlo Park, California 94025, USA).
 The bindings can be recognised by the Facebook logo or the terms “Like”, “I like”, “Share” in the facebook colours (blue and white).
 Information about all Facebook plugins can be found in the following link: https://developers.facebook.com/docs/plugins/

 The plugin establishes a direct connection between your browser and the Facebook servers.
 The website operator has no influence on the nature and scope of the data that the plugin transmits to the servers of Facebook Inc. Information on this can be found here: https://www.facebook.com/help/186325668085084